aimacode/aima-java/README.md

 * Add a mechanism for gathering search metrics.
 Want to make more flexible and introduce less clutter into the core algorithms in order to support.

 #### Chp 4
+* Reconsider using a separate state oriented Search API (as opposed to the current sequence of actions).
 * Follow up on Genetic Algorithm experiments on N-Queens problem (based on aima3e implementation) to determine if performs no better than random selection.

 #### Chp 5